vuejs/docs/src/guide/list.md

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 :::tip Note
-When iterating over an object, the order is based on the enumeration order of `Object.keys()`, which is **not** guaranteed to be consistent across JavaScript engine implementations.
+When iterating over an object, the order is based on the enumeration order of `Object.keys()`, which isn't guaranteed to be consistent across JavaScript engine implementations.
 :::

 ## Maintaining State